 Not many do it, but some potential customers might ask companies and contractors to show their E&O Insurance before signing a contract with them.
 The reasons: it gives clients the confidence that the company/contractor can be trusted.
 It could be a big source of relief that they will be covered in the event of damages due to negligence on the part of the vendor providing them the service.

-Are you still wondering if you should buy an E&O Policy for your business?
+Are you still wondering if you should purchase e&o insurance The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More for your business?
 If you’re looking for insurance companies in India to seek business insurance advice, you can explore the insurance policies offered by PlanCover to protect your small businesses.
 For more details visit our website.